-In early 2007, as a marketing project for the Aqua Teen Hunger Force movie, several of these LED signs were installed in 10 cities (nationwide).
-However, this promotion literally “bombed” when someone called in a bomb-scare over one of the signs being “suspiciously” mounted to the underside of a highway overpass in Boston, Massachusetts.
-The signs had already received attention on the internet, but after this event they began to appear on eBay for as much as $5,000 USD.
+In early 2007, as a marketing stunt for the Aqua Teen Hunger Force film, several of these LED signs were installed in 10 different US cities, nationwide. — However, this promotion literally “bombed” when someone called in a bomb-scare over one of the signs being “suspiciously” mounted to the underside of a highway overpass in Boston, MA. 💣

-My actual build of ‘Ignignokt’ took place yesterday at Noisebridge, a workspace in San Francisco that's open 24/7 to hardware hackers and enthusiasts.
-The parts had arrived earlier that day, and after a few hours… I had already completed it!
-You'll need moderate soldering and electrical skills, and also some patience… especially for this particular design, as some of its LEDs sit between the points on the provided 25x25 LED grid.
+My actual build of “Ignignokt” took place yesterday at Noisebridge, a workspace in San Francisco that's open 24/7 to hardware hackers and enthusiasts.
+The parts had arrived earlier that day, and after a few hours… I had already completed the build! — You'll need moderate soldering and electrical skills, and also some patience… especially for this particular design, as some of its LEDs sit between the points on the provided 25 x 25 LED matrix.

-The board and its components are more attractive on this “Peggy 2” version, compared to that of the original ‘Peggy’.
-There is better symmetry to the circuit layout and more intricacy.
-The pins for optional USB configuration are readily accessible from the front of board, and it still has rubber feet on the back to prevent short-circuits and to help protect your walls from scratches.
+The board and its components are more attractive on this “Peggy 2” version, compared to that of the original “Peggy” boards. — There is better symmetry to the circuit layout, and more intricacy.
+The pins for optional USB configuration are readily accessible from the front of the board, and it still has rubber feet on the back to help shield against short-circuits.
+(And, to help protect your walls from scratches from the solder points!)

-Overall, Peggy 2 is fun to work with and a cool creative outlet.
-I look forward to building more with both Arduino and Peggy in the future.
-It was great meeting some of the folks at Noisebridge, too, which also hosts weekly “Circuit Hacking” events for beginners.
-Check it out if you're in San Francisco and new to electronics, or check out this latest version of Peggy if you're looking for something cool to tinker with!
+It was great meeting some of the folks at Noisebridge, too, which also hosts a weekly “Circuit Hacking” events for beginners. — Check this out if you're in San Francisco and new to electronics, and check out the latest version of Peggy if you're looking for something cool to tinker with!